-We are a commercial stage medical device company with a proprietary non-invasive vagus nerve stimulation, or nVNS, therapy. nVNS is a platform bioelectronic medical therapy that modulates neurotransmitters through its effects on both the peripheral and central nervous systems.
+We are a commercial stage medical device company with a proprietary non-invasive vagus nerve stimulation, or nVNS, therapy, called gammaCore. nVNS is a platform bioelectronic medical therapy that modulates neurotransmitters and immune function through its effects on both the peripheral and central nervous systems.
+We are initially focused on utilizing gammaCore in the management and treatment of primary headache conditions, but we believe our nVNS therapy may be used in the future to effectively treat other medical conditions with studies ongoing in stroke, post-traumatic stress disorder, and opioid withdrawal among others.

-Our gammaCore treatment is the first FDA-cleared, prescription-only nVNS therapy.
-Historically, vagus nerve stimulation, or VNS, required an invasive surgical procedure to permanently implant a costly medical device.
-This limitation has generally prevented VNS from being used, other than by the most severe patients.
-Our lead product, gammaCore Sapphire, is a proprietary, simple-to-use handheld delivery system intended for multi-year use.
-Currently, it is largely prescribed on a timed basis in 31-day or 93-day increments, or with a predefined number of stimulations, in a Durable Medical Equipment, or DME, configuration and may be both rechargeable and reloadable. gammaCore permits patients to self-administer doses of nVNS on an as-needed basis for acute treatment, and at regular intervals for prevention therapy.
+gammaCore is the first prescription-only nVNS therapy cleared by the Food and Drug Administration ("FDA").
+Historically, vagus nerve stimulation, or VNS, required an invasive surgical procedure to implant a costly medical device which presents an infection risk.
+These limitations have generally limited VNS from being used by anyone other than the most severe patients.
+Our lead product, gammaCore Sapphire, is a simple-to-use handheld device intended for regular or intermittent use over many years.

-Non-invasive delivery of VNS by our gammaCore Sapphire is enabled by a proprietary high-frequency burst waveform that safely and comfortably passes through the skin and stimulates therapeutically relevant fibers in the vagus nerve.
+Our gammaCore Sapphire delivers non-invasive VNS through a proprietary high-frequency burst waveform that safely and comfortably passes through the skin and stimulates therapeutically relevant fibers in the vagus nerve.
 Multiple published studies suggest that VNS works through a number of mechanistic pathways including the modulation of neurotransmitters and has a measurable effect similar to several classes of commonly prescribed medications.

-Over the past several years, we have sought regulatory approvals to market our novel product in the United States.
-As we have obtained additional regulatory approvals, we have implemented commercial strategies to target an expanded base of potential patients.
+Since our inception, we have sought regulatory approvals to market our novel product in the United States and abroad.
+As we have obtained initial and additional regulatory approvals, we have implemented commercial strategies to target an expanding base of potential patients.

-U.S. Regulatory Process
+U.S. Regulatory Clearances

-We are initially focused on neurology and our therapy, gammaCore, is cleared by the FDA for use by adults for the following four neurological indications: the acute treatment of pain associated with each of migraine headache and episodic cluster headache, or eCH, the preventive treatment of migraine headache and adjunctive use for the preventive treatment of cluster headache, or CH.
-In February 2021, gammaCore was cleared by the FDA for the acute and preventive treatment of migraine in adolescents between 12 and 17 years of age.
+gammaCore, is cleared by the FDA for use in the following indications:

+- the acute treatment of pain associated with each of migraine headache and episodic cluster headache in adults, or eCH; - the preventive treatment of migraine headache and adjunctive use for the preventive treatment of cluster headache in adults, or CH; - the acute and preventive treatment of migraine in adolescents between 12 and 17 years of age; and - the treatment of Paroxysmal Hemicrania, or PH, and Hemicrania Continua, or HC, in adults.